All Episodes

 We never had stress tests before.

-Stress tests have been created by Obama, and I think there's a new name for them, Possess Tests.
+And I think there's a new name for them, possessed tests.

 Backdoor nationalization will make Obama the owner of the financial system.

-Common shares in banks have voting rights, preferred shares don't.
+Common shares in banks have voting rights.

 What Obama wants to do is convert the government's preferred shares to common shares, which magically help with stress test results by increasing capital on the bank's balance sheets.